 Jesus Pardons the Sinful Woman

-May we always continue to be faithful to Him and repentant so we may become one with Him.
+May we always continue to be faithful to Him and repentant so we may become one with Him, and let tears, prayers, and confessions be like her fragrant oil before the Lord.

 Sources: